 For a list of all the great beaches in the area, click here, or also visit us on Pinterest.

-Rain is most common from November through March, though showers often pass quickly and leave breaks of blue sky.
-The landscape becomes lush and vivid, adding depth and color to the shoreline.
-Del Norte County offers something appealing in every season, whether you enjoy tide pooling, wildlife watching, ocean views, or quiet coastal walks.
+Rain is most common from November through March, though showers often pass quickly and leave patches of blue sky.
+The landscape becomes lush and vibrant, adding fresh color to the rugged shoreline.
+Visitors can enjoy tide pools, wildlife watching, scenic viewpoints, and quiet coastal walks in every season.

 Why Visit Del Norte County

-Del Norte County offers a rugged and peaceful stretch of Northern California coastline where ancient redwoods meet wild, uncrowded beaches.
-The area feels natural, quiet, and scenic, and it appeals to travelers who enjoy coastal views, wildlife, and outdoor exploration.
-The slower pace and fresh ocean air create a calming coastal experience that feels different from typical beach destinations.
+This rugged stretch of the Northern California coast offers peaceful scenery where ancient redwoods meet wild, uncrowded beaches.
+The landscape feels natural, quiet, and scenic, which appeals to travelers who enjoy ocean views, wildlife, and outdoor exploration.
+The slower pace and fresh coastal air create a relaxing atmosphere that feels very different from typical beach destinations.

 Unique Coastal Appeal